SolutionsCloud/apidoc/README.rst

 Try it
 ------

-You can ddownload a sample file and try to render it documentation
+You can download a sample file and try to render it documentation

 .. code-block:: console